diem/diem/specifications/consensus/README.md

 }
 ```

-Generate a LedgerInfo with lcs seiralize hash of vote_data and sign the lcs seriealize hash to generate a vote signature which captures both vote and commit.
+Generate a LedgerInfo with bcs seiralize hash of vote_data and sign the bcs seriealize hash to generate a vote signature which captures both vote and commit.

 ```rust
 let ledger_info = LedgerInfo {